pinglamb/math/linear-algebra/determinants.md

 ## Existence and Uniqueness

-We can now construct the actual function that satisfies the above.
-Before that, we would like to show that if such a function exists, it must be unique.
+Before defining the actual determinant function, we would like to show that if such a function exists, it must be unique.

 > *Proposition.*{: .prop}
 > Let $D$ and $D'$ be two functions satisfying the axioms.
 Then for all $a_1, ..., a_n$ in $\mathbb{F}^n$,